 T.3 Security of EAS discovery procedure via EASDF in non-roaming Scenario

+DNS over TLS as specified in IETF RFC 7858 [83] and RFC 8310 [84] shall be supported by the UE and the EASDF.
+The DNS connection shall be authenticated and encrypted.

+NOTE X: Other DNS protection mechanisms are subject to implementation.

-Annex P of the present document should be followed, with the following additions, to protect the discovery messages between the UE and the EASDF which is used as the DNS server for EAS discovery in the non-roaming case.
-If the core network is used to configure the security information, the SMF is preconfigured with the EASDF security information (credentials to authenticate the EASDF, supported security mechanisms, port number, etc.) and provides the security information to the UE as follows:
+The security information of the EASDF can be preconfigured in the UE by using out of band mechanisms or if the core network is used to configure the security information, the SMF is preconfigured with the EASDF security information (authentication information, supported security mechanisms, port number, etc.) and provides the security information to the UE as follows:

 The SMF provides the EASDF security information to the UE via PCO.

+According to the clause 6.4.1.3 of TS 24.501, upon receiving the DNS server security information, the UE passes it to the upper layer.
+The UE uses this information to send the DNS over TLS.
+Additionally, the clause 10.5.6.3 of TS 24.008 provides the configuration of the different options of DNS over TLS specified in the RFC 7858 [83].

-***** END of FIRST CHANGE******
+***** END of SECOND CHANGE******